 Comprehensive Online Permit Portal - Stafford has introduced an online permitting system, adding another offering to its network of online payments designed to streamline services for citizens and patrons.
 “Dynamic Portal,” an online application system, has been integrated with Stafford’s electronic plan review software, ePlans, to allow patrons to pull permits, have plans reviewed and schedule inspections from their computer or smartphones.

-Animal Shelter – Stafford is building a new Animal Shelter, slated for opening in June 2018, that will triple the space of the former shelter, from 6,000 square feet to around 17,400 square feet.
-The new shelter will provide space to house more animals in more improved conditions, enabling Animal Control to find more homes for more animals.
+Animal Shelter – Stafford opened a new Animal Shelter on June 19, 2018, that tripled the space of the former shelter, from 6,000 square feet to around 17,400 square feet.
+The new shelter provides space to house more animals in improved conditions, enabling Animal Control to find homes for increased numbers of animals.
 Other features include an area for prospective pet owners to interact with animals before adopting and an enhanced veterinary area.

 Joint Capital Improvement Program Process – Members of the Board of Supervisors and the School Board, came together this year to work on the ten-year Capital Improvement Program together.
 Previously, the plans were made separately.
 Now, the boards do them together and match up projects with funding in a more streamlined and efficient manner.